yeesabelle/mommy/README.md

 - When you are done and happy with the changes, type `git status` in your terminal to see what changes you've made.
 - `git add .` lets you prepare all changes for commit.
 - `git commit -m 'message'` to commit your changes and the message to log what you did.
-- `git push` to push to your `Github` repo online.
-Heroku pipeline will then pull the latest changes and update itself.
+- `git push origin master` to push to your `Github` repo online.
+Heroku pipeline will then pull the latest changes and update itself. wait for 5-10mins.

+DONE.